leitbogioro/Tools/README.md

 <br />
 <br />

-**-pwd/-password ''**: you can pre-specify ssh password of system, native installation methods for Redhat series, Debian/Kali/AlpineLinux could be supported, not suitable for those os which are installed by "Over writing packaged image(dd) mode" method like Ubuntu, Redhat installations in low memory environments.
-A couple of apostrophe to including password is recommend, if there are further  apostrophes in the password, you should use " '\ " to replace the original apostrophe to prevent it's not be expressed and handled in the shell! **default is 'LeitboGi0ro'**.
+**-pwd/-password ''**: you can pre-specify ssh password for system.
+Native installation methods for Redhat series, Debian/Kali/AlpineLinux could be supported, not suitable for those os which will be installed by "Over writing packaged images mode"(dd) method like Ubuntu, Redhat installations in environments of low memory capacity.
+A couple of apostrophe to including password is recommend, if there are further apostrophes in the password, you should use " '\ " to replace the original apostrophe to prevent it's could not be expressed and handled correctly in the shell! **default is 'LeitboGi0ro'**.
 <br />
 <br />